Cybergen300/Covid19-Tracker/README.md

 ## What is the Covid19 Tracker

-The Covid19 Tracker presents an interactive dashboard enabling users to get a quick overview of the the overall pandemic situation in each country around the world as well through the leveraging of Tableau.
+The Covid19 Tracker presents an interactive dashboard enabling users to get a quick overview of the the overall pandemic situation in each country around the world through the leveraging of Tableau.

 ## Data sources